Building a RAG System from Scratch: Turning Aviation Disruption Data into an AI-Powered Q&A App

 What I Learned

-Storing the original CSV fields as metadata lets you surface the raw numbers alongside the LLM’s answer, satisfying users who need traceability. -
+Storing the original fields as metadata lets you surface the raw numbers alongside the LLM’s answer, giving users confidence in the result.

 Pre‑building the ChromaDB collection during image creation means the API is ready to serve queries instantly.